gvwilson/thirdbit/_posts/2011/2011-05-28-you-doesnt-exist.md

 </p>
 <p>
-  I think that making something where nothing existed before is <a href="/2007/11/08/file-under-still-not-getting-it.html">the greatest adventure there is</a>.
+  I think that making something where nothing existed before is the greatest adventure there is.
 If you'd like to give it a try, please <a href="mailto:aosa@aosabook.org">get in touch</a>.
 </p>